Fabula Nova Crystallis Final Fantasy: Related media

 The games have been complemented and expanded upon through other media.
-For Final Fantasy XIII, a small book of short stories titled Final Fantasy XIII - Episode Zero was released, first through the game's website and then as a print release in December 2009.
+For Final Fantasy XIII, a small book of short stories titled Final Fantasy XIII – Episode Zero was released, first through the game's website and then as a print release in December 2009.
 It shows events prior to the game's opening.
 A second novella, Episode i, was published via XIII-2's official website, bridging the narrative gap between XIII and XIII-2.
 Alongside XIII-2's Japanese release, a book detailing events not shown or described in the game titled Fragments Before was released in December 2011 including Episode i; this would be followed up by Fragments After, released in June 2012.
 Only Episode i has received an official English release.
-Lightning Returns was also set to receive a prequel novel by Benny Matsuyama alongside the game's Japanese release in November 2013, but was later cancelled due to the author falling ill.
+Lightning Returns was also set to receive a prequel novel by Benny Matsuyama alongside the game's Japanese release in November 2013, but was later canceled due to the author falling ill.
 A three-part novella exclusive to Famitsu Weekly magazine titled Final Fantasy XIII Reminiscence: tracer of memories was released across June and July 2014.
 It was written by Daisuke Watanabe, who handled the scripts for the XIII games, and takes place immediately after the ending of Lightning Returns.
 Reminiscence was later released online.

 Final Fantasy Type-0 received a manga adaptation illustrated by Takatoshi Shiozawa.
 It began publication in the November 2011 of Young Gangan and was collected into a single volume and released in April 2012.
 The manga was translated into English and released as part of the western collector's edition for Type-0 HD, available exclusively through Square Enix's online store.
 A second manga following one of the game's secondary characters, Final Fantasy Type-0 Side Story: Reaper of the Icy Blade, began serialization in May 2012.
 The latter manga was created by Shiozawa under Nomura's supervision.
 The manga ended in January 2014, with a bonus chapter released in February of the same year.
 It was released in the west in July 2015, licensed by Yen Press.
 Two novels detailing an alternate version of Type-0, titled Final Fantasy Type-0: Change the World, were released in April and June 2012.
 Agito received another Change the World novel adaptation focusing on two of the game's supporting characters.
 Ultimania guides and companion books have been released for the majority of released games.